Sometimes, you’d rather be alone and detach yourself from the world.

 We’ve discussed in another article how Requiem for a Dream is “one of the darkest movies ever made about the dangers of drug addiction.”
 It is not for the faint of heart, as it portrays a lot of darkness and despair.

 That being said, it is not just a movie about drugs.
 It also delves into loneliness and melancholy.
-Drugs consume your whole being—-your mind, body, and soul—and more often than not they isolate you from the world.
+Drugs consume your whole being—-your mind, body, and soul—and more often than not, they isolate you from the world.

 16. Joker

-Audiences and filmmakers alike are quite fond of villain backstories.
-The Joker is one of the most reviled and yet intriguing villains in comic book history, but have you ever thought about what made him act the way he does?
+Audiences and filmmakers alike are pretty fond of villain backstories.
+The Joker is one of the most reviled yet intriguing villains in comic book history, but have you ever thought about what made him act the way he does?
 What could have possibly happened to turn him into such an evil character?

 17. The Martian

 Loneliness is not the only premise of this film.
-While it is indeed heartbreaking to be left alone in an unfamiliar place, the film is mostly about survival.
-How do you survive in a place where you have never been before, without food and water—not to mention on another planet?
+While it is heartbreaking to be left alone in an unfamiliar place, the film is mostly about survival.
+How do you survive in a place you have never been before, without food and water—not to mention on another planet?

 18. Christine

 Christine Chubbuck is known for being the first woman to commit suicide on air.
 She shook the world when she shot herself with a .38 caliber gun on a live television broadcast.
-She was depressed and suicidal, but the question still remains—why did she do it?
+She was depressed and suicidal, but the question remains—why did she do it?

 19. The Perks of Being a Wallflower